Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Finally, when considering whether to attend the reception or not, think about if it will be indoors or outdoors.
 “If it’s outside, you tremendously reduce your risk as opposed to being inside,” says Dr. Swartzberg.

-This may also be the right choice for you if you have to travel a long distance to attend the wedding and are not yet comfortable flying or using other forms of public transportation.
+This may also be the right choice for you if you have to travel a long distance to attend the wedding and are not yet comfortable flying or using other forms of public transportation, particularly since mask mandates on public transportation have been removed.

 Get Free Coronavirus Support for Chronic Illness Patients